PrimeDAO/balancer-v2-monorepo/handover.md

   - [x] uint256[] calldata desiredWeights
 - [x] input validation:
   - [x] it reverts if input arrays are malformed
+- [x] can only be called by controller

 #### 1.1.2.
 Cases